slayerofdrosophila/hangman-2/readme.md

 usernames
 word filters / categories + character limits (customizable)
-accounts (this is for u sql pros out there!!!)
+accounts (this is for u sql pros out there!!!) making the thing playable on smaller screen when there are more than 4 people

 honestly i shouldve wrote the server stuff in python instead... big sads